garyillyes/cbcp/draft-illyes-aipref-cbcp.md

 preferably also additional heuristics such as a change in the relative response time of the server.

-Therefore, crawlers should log already visited URLs, the number of requests sent to each resource, and the respective HTTP status codes in the responses, especially if errors occur, to prevent repeatedly crawling the same source.
+errors occur, to prevent repeatedly crawling the same source.
 Using the same data, crawlers should, on a best effort basis, crawl the site at times of the day when the site is estimated to have fewer human visitors.